kirsle/minecraft-control/README.md

 The `[auth]` section is where you set up the authentication password.
 Read the comments in `settings.ini` for usage information.

-**Note:** authentication isn't very secure at the moment, so I recommend at the time that you do NOT have this listen on a public facing port.
-A more secure challenge/response auth mechanism will be added in the near future.

 # Client Library and Examples

 There's a Python client library called `mcclient.py` located in the